RedwoodJS 4

 00:50:17 - Anthony Campolo

-shout out in the chat we got.
-Talk to me, Gooseman, who's works for Zeal, who's been doing a lot of work with the Redwood stuff.
+Shout out in the chat.
+We got Talk to Me Gooseman, who works for Zeal, who's been doing a lot of work with the Redwood stuff.

 00:50:26 - Nick Taylor

 Oh, nice, nice.
 And also thanks for the follow, Gooseman.
 I saw you pop up before, but for some reason I couldn't find your name in the chat.
 But thanks for the follow.
-Oh, now I see him.
-Or them.
-Sorry.
+Oh, now I see him, or them, sorry.
 Hey.
 All right, cool.
-Okay, so I imagine we should use a generator if we're going to create a new API rep. Yeah, exactly.
-Yeah.
+Okay, so I imagine we should use a generator if we're going to create a new API route.
+Yeah, exactly.
 Okay, you got this.
-We might as well just do this the whole Redwood way because otherwise it's going to be tedious.
-Just copy pasting or doing whatever.
+We might as well do this the whole Redwood way, because otherwise it's going to be tedious, just copy-pasting or doing whatever.
 All right, so we're going to do the same thing again.
-So yarn, Redwood generate and I guess, is it API or what is it
+Yarn Redwood generate, and I guess, is it API or what is it?

 00:51:08 - Dom Saadi